Jump In!Get started at YeahWrite with this simple guide to our weekly challenges

 Crowd favorites, top three, and staff picks all receive badges, which you can add to your post or sidebar with the appropriate winners’ badge code in the same way that you added your grid badge.

-Each winners’ post also contains a roundup of grid trends that our editors have observed that week.
+Each winners’ post also contains a roundup of grid trends that our editors have observed.
 This is where we share general writing tips that we’ve noticed more than one writer needs, talk about something that’s going well for a number of people, or discuss what’s holding some posts back from that coveted staff pick.

 What else do you do?